AIADMK names two candidates for Apr 6 Kerala Assembly polls | Education

-The AIADMK on Monday announced fielding two women candidates to the Kerala Assembly elections from as many seats for the April 6 eletions in that state.
+The AIADMK on Monday announced two candidates, both women, for the April 6 Kerala Assembly elections.

 Elections will be held for 140 seats in Kerala where the ruling CPI(M), led by Chief Minister Pinarayi Vijayan, is seeking a successive term by bucking the trend of a regime change once in five years while opposition Congress-led UDF and BJP are seeking to dethrone the LDF.

-B Naseema will fight from Mannarcad while RM Dhanalakshmi is the party's pick for Devikulam constituency, according to the list released by top AIADMK leaders O Panneerselvam, Coordinator and K Palaniswami, the joint coordinator. here.PTI SA SS PTI PTI
+B Naseema will fight from Mannarcad while RM Dhanalakshmi is the party's pick for the Devikulam constituency, according to the list released here by top AIADMK leaders O Panneerselvam, Coordinator, and K Palaniswami, the joint coordinator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)